xinle1030/react-url-shortener/backend/README.md

 1. Create New Link: Take a long URL and convert it to a shorter URL

 2. For each link, it track the metrics such as number of clicks, originating geolocation and timestamp of each visit to a Short URL

+3. Automated testing are written for APIs using Jest and can be found under `__test__` as well as `test-setup` folder.
+Test database is connected when running the tests locally and further details can be found at `./config/test_db.js`.